-Do you think it’s weird to have a solo Halloween Horror Nights trip?
+I know we’ve all heard the phrase from Universal: Never Go ALONE!
+But, do you think it’s weird or scary to have a solo Halloween Horror Nights trip?
 I don’t think so!

 The air is getting cooler, there is a spine-tingling aura surrounding Orlando for solo travelers ready to descend upon Universal for the Halloween season.

-While they did surprise some visitors with limited time haunted houses, one of which, the Beetlejuice House, has been confirmed to return, guests were brokenhearted to not be able to attend.
+While they did surprise some visitors with limited time haunted houses, one of which was the Beetlejuice House.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on certain links, I may receive a small commission at no additional charge to you.